What is Irvine Prairie?

 Over a period of five years we anticipate planting about 100 species of native prairie plants, using the most genetically diverse and regionally appropriate seed sources available, and closely matching species with soil moisture conditions.
 Some hard-to-establish species will be started in our greenhouse and introduced as plugs.
 The Tallgrass Prairie Center will use the best known approaches to controlling weeds and encouraging diverse, native wildlife.
 We are committed to documenting the work, and carefully monitoring the results, to guide future management decisions.

 Irvine Prairie will be a place for the community and kids of all ages to learn about Iowa's prairie heritage.
-Watch this space for more information.
+Please see these pages for more information on visiting Irvine Prairie on your own or with a group:

 Finding Irvine Prairie